dtfeldsine/PCPal/README.md

 # PCPal

 A PC Part Website which recommends parts at specific budget price points for building computers.

-This website is only made for educational purposes at UCSC.
+NOTE: This website is only made for educational purposes at UCSC.

+Contributors:
+-Dustin Feldsine
+-Caleb Jones
+-Anthony Lin
+-Ryan Sparno
+-Kevin Velasquez